 The Eastern Neighborhoods PEIR identified significant impacts related to land use, transportation, cultural resources, shadow, noise, air quality, and hazardous materials.
 Additionally, the PEIR identified significant cumulative impacts related to land use, transportation, and cultural resources.
-Mitigation measures were identified for the above impacts and reduced all impacts to less-than-significant except for those related to land use (cumulative impacts on Production, Distribution, and Repair (PDR) use), transportation (program-level and cumulative traffic impacts at nine intersections; program-level and cumulative traffic impacts (cumulative impacts from demolition of historical resources), and shadow (program-level impacts on parks).
+Mitigation measures were identified for the above impacts and reduced all impacts to less-than-significant except for those related to land use (cumulative impacts on Production, Distribution, and Repair (PDR) use), transportation (program-level and cumulative traffic impacts at nine intersections; program-level and cumulative transit impacts on seven Muni lines), cultural resources (cumulative impacts from demolition of historical resources), and shadow (program-level impacts on parks).

-The proposed project would include construction of a 60-foot-tall, five-story, mixed-use building approximately 26,910 square feet in size.
-The proposed building would include 16 dwelling units, 5,800 square feet of ground-floor retail use, and zero off-street vehicular parking spaces.
+The proposed project would merge two vacant lots and construct a 45-foot-tall (55-foot-tall including penthouse), four-story, 11,496-square-foot residential building with nine residential units, no off-street parking and nine class 1 bicycle parking spaces.
 As discussed below in this initial study, the proposed project would not result in new, significant environmental effects, or effects of greater severity than were already analyzed and disclosed in the Eastern Neighborhoods PEIR.